The Problem Of Trying To Parent My Child Beyond Childhood

 Most likely, even if he went to a doctor, his condition would have been misdiagnosed anyway.
 Who would suspect a healthy 24 year old to have a heart condition or a massive blood clot somewhere.
 The point is, there was nothing I could do.
 So am I going to beat myself up with guilt that I could have ‘done something’ but didn’t?

-Attempting To Helicopter Parent An Adult Child Is Doomed To Failure
+Attempting To Be a Helicopter Parent to My Adult Child Is Doomed To Failure

 Once a child reaches adulthood, whether they’re a mature adult our not, it’s futile to try to look after them as in their childhood.
 We all know that they need to experience life on their own so they can grow into responsible adults.
 The catch phrases ‘Let them reinvent the wheel’ and ‘They need to make their own mistakes’ come to mind.
 It’s when their mistakes are life threatening that it’s hard for us to stop being the hovering parent and just let go.